GCFGlobal Logo

 Teachers can now schedule posts across multiple classes in Google Classroom on the web.
 Teachers can use the assignment-scheduling flow to configure the: ...
 Note that selecting "Copy settings to all" will delete any previously entered settings for the assignment.
 If a co-teacher schedules a post to one or multiple classes, they will be the ...

-15. How to Post an Assignment on Google Classroom
+17. How to Create and Post Assignments in Google Classroom

 To add the time Click Add Time of day on the due date that the assignment is due.
 To post assignment if you have materials, click the appropriate symbol: Google Drive likewise joins a document to the assignment, however, it takes you right to your Google Drive to discover the file.
 Paperclip connects a document to the assignment.